-- (d) the notice of the time and date must include a statement that the interim hearing is required to be held as soon as practicable and no later than five working days after the child has been taken into care or the application is made, whichever is sooner; - (e) notice that the respondent may file an affidavit; - (f) a notice of motion for directions and affidavit in support are not required; - (g) the statement about proceeding in the absence of the respondent must refer to attendance at the interim hearing, instead of the hearing of the motion for directions; - (h) a statement to the respondent that the respondent may retain and instruct counsel, be represented by counsel at the hearing, and seek legal aid services. - (2) The notice of a child protection application may be in Form 60A.03. - (3) The affidavit in support of a child protection application must include evidence of the reasonable and probable grounds relied on by the agency for the claim that the child is in need of protective services. - (4) An agency must, immediately after starting an application, obtain and file a certified extract from the Registration of Birth for each child who is the subject of the application.
+- (d) the notice of the time and date must include a statement that the interim hearing is required to be held as soon as practicable and no later than five working days after the child has been taken into care or the application is made, whichever is sooner; - (e) notice that the respondent may file an affidavit; - (f) a notice of motion for directions and affidavit in support are not required; - (g) the statement about proceeding in the absence of the respondent must refer to attendance at the interim hearing, instead of the hearing of the motion for directions; - (h) a statement to the respondent that the respondent may retain and instruct counsel, be represented by counsel at the hearing, and seek legal aid services; - (i) a statement as to whether there was a previous child protection proceeding in Nova Scotia relating to this child, and if so: - (i) the number of months the child was the subject of an order for temporary care and custody made under section 42(1)(d) of the Children and Family Services Act, or - (ii) a representation that the agency will file a statement about the number of months the child was the subject of an order for temporary care and custody no more than one month after filing the notice of child protection application; - (j) a statement whether the child is, or is entitled to be, an Aboriginal child and, if so, whether the child is, or is entitled to be, a Mi'kmaq child and whether the child's band is known. - (2) The notice of a child protection application may be in Form 60A.03. - (3) The affidavit in support of a child protection application must include evidence of the reasonable and probable grounds relied on by the agency for the claim that the child is in need of protective services. - (4) An agency must, immediately after starting an application, obtain and file a certified extract of the Registration of Birth for each child who is the subject of the application.